askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 You can see that every namespace as the `production-quota` we just committed, along with a default [GKE resource quota](https://cloud.google.com/kubernetes-engine/quotas#resource_quotas) which limits, for example, the total number of pods that can be deployed to each namespace.

-6. Try to get the same set of resources on the cymbal-dev cluster.
+6. **Get the resource quotas on the dev cluster.**

 You should see only ResourceQuotas prefixed with `gke-`, and not the production-quotas.
 This is because we scoped the production quota resources to only be deployed to the `cymbal-prod` cluster.

 ```
 kubectx cymbal-prod
 kubectl get resourcequotas --all-namespaces
 ```

-7. Return to the prod context and attempt to delete one of the ResourceQuotas manually.
+7. **Return to the prod context and attempt to delete one of the ResourceQuotas manually.**

 You should see an error, [which is ConfigSync saying, "only I can administer this resource"](https://cloud.google.com/anthos-config-management/docs/quickstart#attempt_to_manually_modify_a_managed_object).
 This enforcement helps you, the platform admin, avoid "configuration drift" (or "shadow ops") in your environment, where any Config Sync-managed resource cannot be deleted with kubectl, by you or anyone -- meaning that the live state of the resource should always reflect the committed resource in Git.

 ```
 kubectx cymbal-prod